Pomax/make-webbly-things/docs/installation.md

 - Windows and MacOS users will want to hit up https://git-scm.com and simply download the installer
 - Linux users will have to use their OS's package manager to install the `git` package.

-### If you're on Windows...

-Make sure to not just install `git` but to pick the _"Use Git and optional Unix tools from the Windows Command Prompt"_ option.
-You very much want things like `rm` and `cp` to just work, and they don't require ancient unix-ish-on-windows-ish solutions like CygWin or MinGW32.
-Just install, and done.

-Also, If you already have `git` installed on Windows but you never installed the Unix tools, just (re)run the latest git-scm Windows installer and pick that option.

 ## (3) Docker

 While project _content_ lives in the content directory on your computer (or your server, etc), you don't want it to _run_ in that context.
 That would give it access to.. well... everything, including other project's content, the editor's code, routing configs, etc. etc. So, instead, the runtime is handled by creating a Docker container (think virtual machine) running "Alpine" Linux with Node.js and Python preinstalled, with a project's content added in as a "bind mount" (meaning the files live on the host OS, but the docker container has read/write access to them).